-If you’re interested in volunteering with Acción Latina, please fill out our volunteer form and email it to email@example.com.
+If you’re interested in volunteering with Acción Latina, please fill out our volunteer form (or scroll to the bottom of this page).
+You can also email email@example.com if you have any questions.
 Below are some examples of volunteer opportunities currently available through our various programs:

 In our Cultural Arts Programming:

 As an organization located in the Calle 24 Latino Cultural District, Accion Latina is in the center of a world-class neighborhood with the largest concentration of murals, art, and culture.
 Every other second Saturday of the month we produce and participate in the Paseo Artistico Art Stroll series that brings free arts programming to the neighborhood.
 We also annually participate in an array of literary, visual and performing arts events including MAPP, Litquake, Flor y Canto, CARNAVAL, and many more.
 Since 1982 we’ve also produced an annual musical concert, the Encuentro Del Canto Popular, to celebrate Latin American music with a social justice message.

 Those volunteers interested in the arts can assist in our beautiful art gallery by working with our staff on event planning, helping to install and de-install exhibitions, assisting with opening receptions, preparing materials associated with the exhibitions, documenting the process of exhibitions through photography and videography, etc.

 Every two weeks we produce an issue of El Tecolote, the bilingual newspaper we’ve been publishing since 1970, which is created primarily by volunteers.
 We always need writers, photographers, translators, graphic designers, social media and proofreaders.